greenorbitspace/hub/userguide/content/en/docs/handbook/10_Knowledge_and_Collaboration/compliance/capa/procedure-for-nonconformity-corrective-and-preventive-action.md

 ---
-title: Procedure for Non–conformity, Corrective and Preventive Action
+title: "Procedure For Non\u2013Conformity, Corrective And Preventive Action"
-linkTitle: Procedure for Non–conformity, Corrective and Preventive Action
+linkTitle: "Procedure for Non\u2013conformity, Corrective and Preventive Action"
 date: '2025-05-06T02:19:00Z'
 weight: 1
 description: Establish a systematic approach for identifying, addressing, and preventing